Shop by Room ➜ Kitchen ➜ Under Sink Water Filters

 If you’re on the fence, you should check your city’s water data— or even better, test your own tap water with a kit so the results include what’s going on in your house’s pipes— so you know what water contaminants you’re dealing with and can make a more informed decision.
 For example, if you find out your water has a high level of hexavalent chromium that you want to remove, RO will be the best option.
 If you’re more concerned with removing chlorine, a non-RO activated carbon system will do just fine.

-What can RO remove that carbon and ion exchange can’t?
+What can reverse osmosis remove that carbon and ion exchange can’t?

 RO can remove almost every water contaminant— as long as it’s tested and certified to be able to at a high percentage.
 It is much better at removing cysts, hexavalent and trivalent chromium, arsenic, nitrates and nitrites, cadmium, lead, barium, fluoride, copper, asbestos, perchlorate, radium, and selenium than non-RO (carbon and ion exchange.)